WCAG 2.2 Criteria Reference

-All 46 WCAG 2.1 Level A and AA success criteria — with automated detection rules and fix guidance.
+All 55 WCAG 2.2 Level A and AA success criteria, with automated coverage, manual review gaps, and fix guidance.

 Principle 1: Perceivable